 |317:30-5-134.||Nurse Aide Training Reimbursement|

 (a) Nurse Aide training programs and competency evaluation programs occur in two settings, a nursing facility setting and private training courses.
 Private training includes, but is not limited to, certified training offered at vocational technical institutions.
-This rule outlines payment for training in either setting.
+This rule outlines payment to qualified nurse aides trained in either setting.

 (b) In the case a nursing facility provides training and competency evaluation in a program that is not properly certified under federal law, the Oklahoma Health Care Authority may offset the nursing facility's payment for monies paid to the facility for these programs.
 Such action shall occur after notification to the facility of the period of non-certification and the amount of the payment by the Oklahoma Health Care Authority.